Include data

-With Dust, you can ask your assistants to search through your entire selected Data Sources and pick the most relevant documents to tap into to answer.
+With Dust, you can ask your agents to search through your entire selected Data Sources and pick the most relevant documents to tap into to answer.
 This is the “Search” tool (cf. Understanding Retrieval Augmented Generation (RAG) in Dust)

 Screenshot 2024-06-20 at 11.00.26.png